Badulla railway station

 Badulla railway station (බදුල්ල දුම්රිය ස්ථානය) is the last station on the Main Line, and is 292.3 km away from Colombo.
 It is located 652.43 m above mean sea level and 1 km from Badulla, the capital city of Uva Province.
 The trains that run on the Main Line, including the Podi Menike and Udarata Menike express trains end at the station.

-The construction of the line from Nanu Oya to Badulla was completed in 1924, with the passenger traffic first commencing on 5 February 1924, although the station wasn't officially opened until 5 April 1924.
+The construction of the line from Nanu Oya to Badulla was completed in 1924, with the passenger traffic first commencing on 5 February 1924, although the station wasn't officially opened until 5 April 1924.This is the last station of the Upcountry Railroad.
+And also this station also consists of a turning table, which could turn the engines.
+There are about 100 men working in this station including the station masters, minor staff, and shed staff.